sashank5644/Science-AI/README.md

 **Free Ngrok Account**

-Please hve you Ngrok account authtoken or get one [here](https://ngrok.com/)
+Please have you Ngrok account authtoken or get one [here](https://ngrok.com/)

 Set up your ngrok auth token: ngrok config add-authtoken "Your Token"